Make Every Word Count: Adaptive BA with Fewer Words: From Weak BA to Adaptive Byzantine Broadcast

-Each non-silent phase is composed of a constant number of all--to--leader and leader--to--all rounds and thanks to the use of threshold signatures, all messages sent has a size of one word.
+Each non-silent phase is composed of a constant number of all--to--leader and leader--to--all rounds and thanks to the use of threshold signatures, all messages sent have a size of one word.
 Thus, each phase incurs $O(n)$ words.
 In total, there are potentially $n$ phases.
-However, it follows from Lemma~\ref{lemma:only_valid} that after the first non-silent phase by a correct leader, all following phases with correct leaders are silent.
+However, we prove in Appendix~\ref{bb_correct} that after the first non-silent phase by a correct leader, all following phases with correct leaders are silent.
 Thus, the number of non-silent phases is linear in $f$.
 We conclude that all phases in lines~\ref{l:start_for}~--~\ref{l:end_for} use $O(n(f+1))$ words.
 The complexity of the weak BA black box is also $O(n(f+1))$ (as we will show in the next section), resulting in a total of $O(n(f+1))$ words.